softmatterlab/OpticalTweezersTutorial/sec_5_optical_tweezers_vacuum_jan/readme.md

-# Section 5 Vacuum
+# Section 5 Optical tweezers in vacuum

-This folder contains the codes to analyze the data obtained from the double well potential experiment.
+This folder contains the codes to analyze the data obtained from the experiments with optical tweezers in vacuum.

-**Kramers transitions and stochastic resonance**
+**Mass Calibration**

 (a) Quadrature component